TRUSTEE DUTIES AND RESPONSIBILITIES

 Since the largest percentage of the Library’s operating budget is provided by the Town of Scarborough, an awareness of the political realities inherent in the Library’s dependence is essential.
 Trustees are expected to be supportive of the Library’s fiscal requirements in budget hearings or other deliberations of the Town.

-Trustees are encouraged to attend programs and activities sponsored by the Library or the Friends of the Library.
+Trustees are encouraged to attend programs and activities sponsored by the Library and the Friends of the Library.